meeran-official/news-analyzer-ui/MOCK_DATA_README.md

 For production, you can:

 1. **Use Environment Variables**: Set `NEXT_PUBLIC_USE_MOCK_DATA=false` in your production environment
-2. **Remove Mock Data**: The mock data feature can be completely removed for production builds
+2. **Secure by Default**: Mock data is completely disabled and hidden when not enabled
+3. **No Fallback**: API failures are properly handled without falling back to mock data
-3. **Conditional Loading**: Mock data is only loaded when needed
+4. **Conditional Loading**: Mock data is only loaded when explicitly enabled

 ## Mock Data Content